Bwatiye

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school activities and cultural teachings.
+- Parents are actively involved in their children's education, emphasizing the importance of both formal schooling and traditional knowledge.

 - Family And Social Structure

-- The Bwatiye community is organized around extended family units, with a strong emphasis on kinship and communal living.
+- Bwatiye society is organized around extended family units, with a strong emphasis on kinship ties and communal living.
+Elders hold significant authority and are respected for their wisdom.

 - Discipline And Behavior